P2-718na/SIR-model-simulation/README.md

 --------------------------------------------------------------------------------

 ## Components
+What follows is a quick overview of the components that make up this program.
+Additional information is present in the comments alongside the code.

 ### SIR Model
 todo

 ### Visualizer
 Handles the display of table data.
+(TODO)

 ### Parser
-todo
+Parse

 ### Tests
 todo